vipulnaik/working-drafts/blog/comparative-retrospective-of-my-life-in-academia-and-tech.md

 with at least some of my work colleagues after they left, though it has been quite uneven.

 What's better?
-Tech probably.
+Tech job probably.
 The length of relationships is organic and potentially longer.

 ## Purpose